Members of the Board of Trustees commit to a term of three years. The members whose current terms will be completed in 2019 are:

 Allan Stark is a longtime resident of Orange County, California, where he practiced podiatric medicine until his recent retirement.
 He is a familiar presence at gatherings of the Southern California chapter as well as Manuscript Society annual meetings.
 In addition to his activity with the Manuscript Society, Dr. Stark has served on the Arts Board of Placentia, California, and is a former governor of the local Rotary Club.

-Bill Van Laethem, is an officer of CN Rail in Montreal, has been a member of the Manuscript Society since 2011.
+Bill Van Laethem, is an officer of CN Rail and a Chartered Professional Accountant (CPA, CMA) in Montreal, has been a member of the Manuscript Society since 2011.
 He began collecting autographs on baseball cards as a child.
 Today he focuses on autographs of living world leaders and historical figures—or “any significant Canadian, living or dead.”
-His collection includes a complete set of autographs of every Canadian prime minister since the country’s birth in 1867
+His collection includes a complete set of autographs of every Canadian prime minister since the country’s birth in 1867.

 The Manuscript Society thanks all of them for their commitment of time, energy and financial support.